skosboss/skosboss-poolparty/README.md

 # skosboss-poolparty

-A wrapper API for the PoolParty API which transforms PoolParty JSON API responses to JSON-LD using the SKOS API metamodel.
+A wrapper API for the PoolParty API which transforms PoolParty JSON API responses to turtle using the SKOS API metamodel.